mickfuzz/phd4/_posts/thesis_chapters/2024-8-2-Literature_review.md

 As such, it leaves to one side extensive programmes which provide instruction based resources online  and those providing CPD to teachers as detailed in the introduction [Barefoot, NCCE, CAS].

-It particularly is concerned with identity, and including a structure of pedagogy
+To reflect the nature of the research questions and the existing gaps in the research in this domain, the following descriptions are particularly concerned with the development of learner identity, and structures of pedagogy used.

 ### Coding club(houses) & Grass Roots community responses